openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/vitalsource.rst

 VitalSource E-Reader Tool
 #########################

-The VitalSource Online Bookshelf e-reader tool provides your students with easy access to electronic books.
-Students can not only read text, but also quickly browse and search content (including figures and notes), create and manage notes and multiple highlighters, and copy notes into external documents.
+The VitalSource Bookshelf e-reader tool provides your students with easy access to electronic books.
+In addition to reading text, students can quickly browse and search content (including figures and notes), use multiple highlighters, create and manage notes, and copy notes into external documents.

 .. image:: /Images/VitalSource.png
    :width: 500
    :alt: VitalSource e-book with highlighted note

-For more information about VitalSource and its features, visit the `VitalSource support page <https://support.vitalsource.com/hc/en-us>`_.
+For more information about Vital Source and its features, visit the `VitalSource Bookshelf support site <https://support.vitalsource.com/hc/en-us>`_.

+.. note:: Before you add a VitalSource Bookshelf e-reader to your course, you must work with Vital Source to make sure the content you need already exists in the Vital Source inventory.
+If the content is not yet available, Vital Source works with the publisher of the e-book to create an e-book that meets the VitalSource Bookshelf specifications. **This process can take up to four months.** The following steps assume that the e-book you want is already part of the Vital Source inventory.

 **************************
 Add a VitalSource E-Reader
 **************************

-Adding a VitalSource e-reader has several steps:
+Adding a VitalSource Bookshelf e-reader has several steps:

-#. :ref:`Obtain the value for the lti_passports policy key and the code for your e-book from VitalSource<VS Obtain VS Info>`.
+#. :ref:`Obtain specific information<VS Obtain VS Info>` about your e-book from Vital Source.

-#. :ref:`Modify the course's advanced settings to allow you to create a VitalSource Learning Tools Interoperability (LTI) component<VS Modify Advanced Settings>`.
+#. :ref:`Modify the course's advanced settings<VS Modify Advanced Settings>` to allow you to create a Vital Source Learning Tools Interoperability (LTI) component.

-#. :ref:`Add the VitalSource e-reader to a unit<VS Add VS EReader>`.
+#. :ref:`Add the VitalSource Bookshelf e-reader<VS Add VS EReader>` to a unit.

 .. _VS Obtain VS Info: